Skip Navigation or Skip to Content

 Instructor: Mitchell Stewart

-This is Part Three of a four-course ensemble extending over four academic periods starting Fall 2024 and concluding Winter 2026 focusing on issues of inequality and their relationship to capitalism.
-The primary text, Thomas Piketty's Capital and Ideology, is divided into four parts of roughly 200-250 pages each.
-The course will generally follow the chapter structure with additional readings to augment and critique Piketty's arguments.
+This is Part Four of a four-course political philosophy ensemble extending over four academic periods starting Fall 2024 and concluding Winter 2026.
+Its primary focus is on issues of inequality and their relationship to capitalism and liberalism.
+The primary text, Thomas Piketty's Capital and Ideology (Part Four for this course), is divided into four parts of roughly 200–250 pages each.
+The course will generally follow the chapter structure with additional readings and videos augmenting and critiquing Piketty's arguments.
+The Winter 2026 course will generally focus on Piketty's thinking regarding the political-ideological conflicts on the question of "just inequality."
+The text provides a foundation for thinking about inequality as well as a point of departure for considering contemporary capitalism, liberalism, illiberalism, and democracy.
+The previous courses, Parts 1 through 3, are not necessary prerequisites for Part 4; however, participants will be expected to be familiar with the key concepts introduced in the Piketty text.

 • Fee: $70.00